What place for culture in the municipal elections?

 The great absentee

 There are three reasons why most politicians don't have much to say about culture when campaigning.
 The first is that it's an area that doesn't divide people very much, as opposed to traffic jams, urban planning or the commercial desertification of city centers.
 If it's not so divisive, it's because it relates to a positive vision of politics, which is often credited to the outgoing elected official.
-This is a far cry from the 1970-1980s, when the new urban middle class expressed its frustration by demanding a cultural policy that didn 't really exist at the time.
+This is a far cry from the 1970-1980s, when the new urban middle class expressed its frustration by demanding a cultural policy that didn't really exist at the time.
 Apart from a few rare examples, the opposition has little interest in crystallizing the debate around what is positively identified with city life.

-The second reason is that it is extremely difficult to envisage any room for manoeuvre when it comes to planning other cultural initiatives.
+The second reason is that it's extremely difficult to envisage any room for manoeuvre when it comes to planning other cultural initiatives.
 Of course, there is the possibility of transferring the management of culture from the municipal level to the intercommunal level.
 The following diagram shows that, except in a few cases, the central city of a metropolis continues to exercise most of the responsibilities in this area.

 Cultural metropolises are as valiant in word as they are timid in deed.
 One of the reasons for this is that the undeniable success of cultural facilities and events in cities goes hand in hand with a growing deficit of organizations.
-This is a very old economic law, known as Baumol's Law: contrary to the theory of economies of scale (the bigger it is, the relatively cheaper it is), in the performing arts, the bigger the activity, the more it costs, even when, "victim of its own success", the same concert is repeated twice.
+This is a very old economic law, known as Baumol's law: contrary to the theory of economies of scale (the bigger it is, the relatively cheaper it is), in the performing arts, the bigger the activity, the more it costs, even when, "victim of its own success", the same concert is repeated twice.
 And yet, in most local authorities today, the focus is more on savings than on investment in sectors that, more than others, depend on public subsidies.

 The third reason is the impression shared by many elected officials (except, no doubt, those in charge of culture) of a certain completion of the promise of public cultural policies: to fill the catalog of facilities and labels, the list of which has been roughly proposed by the Ministry of Culture since the 1970s.
 As far back as the 1990s, Bernard Latarjet observed that France's cultural network was effective, if not complete.
 Culture would no longer be the subject of debate, since the fight for it had finally guaranteed it a legitimate place.
 It would be time to move on.